Eykam/DroneStudio/PROGRESS.md

 (default 0.02), the run stops instead of restarting again.
 The fixed generation count remains an upper bound, not a target.
 Logged as "plateau stop" with the gen number, pre-restart best, and current best.

+## Demo diversity, DAgger, and trajectory collapse (2026-09-04)

+User observation: the first BC policy flew one beeline style and only succeeded when the spawn matched it.
+Correct - the seed demos were 24 obstacle-free episodes from a single P-controller teacher at one speed.

+What we tried, in order:

+1. More of the same (fixed demos, varied speed profiles): REGRESSED (2m 75% -> 42%).
+Mixed speed profiles make the obs->action mapping multimodal - same obs, different throttle depending on the teacher's chosen speed - and BC averages the modes into mush.
+Lesson: any teacher choice not observable from obs must be held constant across demos.
+2. Diverse scenes + obstacle-avoiding teacher (potential field on the nearest-obstacle obs channel): also regressed on clean evals.
+Avoidance wiggle demos diluted the clean-flight prior.
+3. DAgger (student rolls out on diverse scenes - goals 2-15m, densities 0-0.2 - and the teacher labels the states the student actually visits;
+   aggregate, retrain): WORKED.
+After 4 iterations: 2m 95.8%, 5m 79.2%
+   (also 79.2% WITH obstacles at density 0.1), vs the original BC's 75/21/4.
+10m still 0% - student rarely survives to long-horizon states, so the teacher never labels them; expected to lift as the ladder warm-chains upward.

+Conclusion on record: demo DIVERSITY of states visited matters more than demo count, and the fix for trajectory collapse is labeling the student's own state distribution (DAgger), not more teacher-only episodes.
+Teacher was the classical scripted pilot (rate-PID cascade + potential-field avoidance); no sim/binary changes.

+Artifacts: autoresearch/diverse_bc.py, autoresearch/dagger.py (box
+/workspace), teacher autoresearch/scripted_pilot.py, best policy /workspace/bc_flat.json (hot-reloaded by the /watch streamer).